Staircases done the right way.

 03

-Complete detail work so the staircase reads as part of the whole house
+Complete the detail work so the staircase reads as part of the whole house

 FAQ